top of page

 • What was the purpose of John never drinking wine?
 What did he drink instead?

 • What happened to Steven?
 Why does he speak in such righteous anger?
-Has nothing changed since John the Baptist’s exhortation?
+What had changed since John the Baptist’s exhortation?
+Had anything changed?

 The 29:11 Story